Ian-Joseph/CleanCity/Tests/test-cases.md

 **Expected Result:** The new blog post is visible in the blog listing.

+**Expected Result:** The blog post creation interface is not available.

 ---

 ## TC-033-03: Verify authorized users can edit existing blog posts